Survivor75/JavaScript/README.md

-This repository contains tutorials on the following :
+This repository contains Nuggets on the following : 1.
+JavaScrpt.
-1. Interactive JavaScrpt.
 2. AngularJS.
-3. MeteorJS.
+3. Chrome-Extensions.
+4. ParticlesJS.
+5. etc.